melaniewalsh/mwalsh/_posts/2016-11-05-building-the-baldwin-twitter-archive.markdown

 categories: twitter, tweets
 ---

-So my project "Tweets of a Native Son" examines the way that Twitter conversations about Ferguson and the #BlackLivesMater movement invoke the literary writer James Baldwin.
+So my project "Tweets of a Native Son" examines the way that Twitter conversations about Ferguson and the #BlackLivesMater movement invoke the literary author James Baldwin.
 What's my archive?
 How did I build it?

 Tweets can be ephemeral little stinkers.
 Since Twitter's Search API only allows you to collect tweets from the last 1-2 weeks, foresight is huge when building a Twitter archive.
-Thankfully, Ed Summers had the foresight to start collecting tweets that mentioned "Ferguson" (upper or lowercase; with or without hashtag) in the weeks and months following Michael Brown's shooting and, just as important, the generosity to share them openly on the [Internet Archive](https://archive.org/details/ferguson-tweet-ids).
+Thankfully, Ed Summers had the foresight to start collecting tweets that mentioned "Ferguson" (upper or lowercase; with or without hashtag) in the weeks and months following Michael Brown's shooting and, just as important, the generosity to share them [openly](https://archive.org/details/ferguson-tweet-ids).
 Though Twitter’s Terms of Service does not allow bulk distribution of Twitter data, it does allow the distribution of tweet “ids,” which are unique identifiers that get assigned to every tweet and can be used to retroactively access the full tweet metadata, a process called "hydrating" that can be performed with a command line Python tool like [twarc](https://github.com/DocNow/twarc), which was also created by Ed Summers.
 Yeah, Ed rules.

 So the first step in building my Baldwin Tweet archive was hydrating the Ferguson tweet collections from both August and November: